AATF: Antarctic Training Facility

 Twilight Brigade: The believed title of the presumed mercenaries bearing the motif of silver stripes.

-Uniform Time (UNIT): A relatively new way of tracking time.
+Unified Time (UNIT): A relatively new way of tracking time.
 Though there are many skeptics of its accuracy, it has gained ascendancy through the World Union government as a method of recording the passing of time.
-Used primarily in the static comparison of events, it is particularly useful for those living in orbit or on Moon Colony Moori.
+Used primarily in the static comparison of events, though with a complicated conversion formula, it is particularly useful for those living in orbit or on Moon Colony Moori.

 UNN: Union News Network